volgorean/kubernetes.github.io/README.md

 # Contributing to the Kubernetes Documentation and Website

-**Note: This is the repo for the v1.1 docs.
-See the "master" branch to edit the current stable release.**
+**Note: Changes to this branch are automatically served as a website at [http://kubernetes-v1-1.github.io/](http://kubernetes-v1-1.github.io/).
+This branch is for the v1.1 docs.
+See the "master" branch to edit the current stable release, which is served at http://kubernetes.io.**

 Welcome!
 We are very pleased you want to contribute to Kubernetes.